vincentarelbundock/Rdatasets/README.md

 # What is this?

-`Rdatasets` is a collection of over 1300 datasets that were originally distributed alongside the statistical software environment `R` and some of its add-on packages.
+`Rdatasets` is a collection of nearly 1500 datasets that were originally distributed alongside the statistical software environment `R` and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development.

 # What is included?